NBISweden/workshop-reproducible-research/pages/containers/containers-2-the-basics.md

 ```

 You may have seen that one can use containers through both Snakemake and
-Nextflow if you've gone through their tutorial's extra material, but we can also
+Nextflow if you've gone through their tutorial's extra material, but we can
-use containers directly inside scripts in a very simple way.
-Let's imagine we
+also use containers directly inside scripts in a very simple way.
+Let's imagine
-want to run the above command using containers instead.
+we want to run the above command using containers instead.
 How would that look?
 It's quite simple, really: first we find a container image that has the
-`sra-tools` installed (within the `fastq-dump` command resides), and then simple
+`sra-tools` installed (within the `fastq-dump` command resides), and then
 prepend the command with `docker run <image>`.
 Look at the following Bash code:

 ```bash